 We’re back in the vinyl game!

 As of this week, Disc Makers is back selling vinyl record pressing services to independent artists.
 The rise of vinyl is one of the most improbable stories of the past several years, but it’s real.
 For each of the past five years, we’ve contemplated whether to get back into the vinyl biz.
 Every year we thought it was a passing fad.
-But now, after five years of 35% annual vinyl record sales growth (every year), we’re back to being believers!
+But now, after nine years double-digit vinyl record sales growth (every year), we’re back to being believers!

 Whether it’s nostalgia, or hipsters, or that warm analog sound, vinyl is back with a vengeance!
 And I think it’s here to stay for a while.